Dr Weiming Huang

 I am a Lecturer in Urban Data Science at the School of Geography and a member of the Institute for Spatial Data Science.
 Before joining Leeds in 2024, I had a blended background in Geographical Information Science (GIScience) and Computer Science.
 I obtained my PhD in GIScience from Lund University, Sweden, and was a Wallenberg Postdoctoral Fellow at Nanyang Technological University, Singapore, and Lund University, primarily in a Computer Science environment.

-With these research lines, I have published more than 40 articles in leading GIScience journals and top-tier Computer Science conferences.
-I have also served as a guest editor for IJGIS, TGIS, JAG, and the Semantic Web journal, and have acted as a programme committee member for a number of prestigious machine learning/data mining conferences, including NeurIPS, ICML, and ICLR.
+My research has resulted in over 50 articles in leading GIScience journals and top-tier Computer Science conferences.
+I have also served as a guest editor for IJGIS, TGIS, JAG, and the Semantic Web journal, and have acted as a programme committee member for a number of prestigious machine learning/data mining conferences, including NeurIPS, ICLR, and KDD.
+I am also a Fellow of the Royal Geographical Society.

 Major Grants & Awards